 Travel Grants: USF's Student Government (SASSC Travel Office) has a Conference Presentation Grant Program.
-Application materials (including instructions and policies may be found at http://psychology.usf.edu/index.php/bureaus/business-office/conference-presentation-grant and/http://psychology.usf.edu/policies/forms/CPGP%20Application%20Form.xlsx.
+Application materials (including instructions and policies may be found at http://psychology.usf.edu/policies/forms/CPGP%20Application%20Form.xlsx..
 Grants are made available on a first-come, first-served basis each fiscal year (July-June), so it is advantageous to apply early for funding.
 As of 2012, these funds cannot be received if students use other university or departmental funds for that particular conference.
 Neuroscience students can apply for the Signature Interdisciplinary Program in Neuroscience (SIPIN) Student Travel Award Program to partially defray travel expenses for students to attend Neuroscience-related scientific meetings.